oplS15projects/Live-Or-Dice/README.md

 We did enjoy writing this code together, but we wished this was more of a semester long project so we could've polished it much more than we wanted.

 #How to Download and Run
 Should be able to download the package, extract it and run the .rkt in the folder, properly without any other externals aside from using DrRacket.
+Also press roll again when one of the players hit 100.
 [Program link here](https://github.com/oplS15projects/Live-Or-Dice/releases/tag/v1.0)